woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Tietojärjestelmän suunnittelun perusteet - Näyttökoe, syksy 2018](course) starting date
 - [Master´s Thesis and Seminar - for the group that started in 2017](course) begins
 - Tell me the start date of [Kasvatuksen historialliset ja filosofiset lähtökohdat - Luennot ja kirjallisuus](course)
-- What day will [Feministiset politiikat ja asiantuntijuus(course) start
+- What day will [Feministiset politiikat ja asiantuntijuus](course) start
 - When do I have [Business Models](course)
 - When do we have [Kuvataidekasvatus / Harjoitukset - 2.vsk](course)
 - The start date of [Opetus, ohjaus, oppiminen, monimuoto-opeus](course)